rgrishman/ice/docs/iceman.md

 phrases, and building new relations.
 Each function can be completed in a panel of the Ice Swing GUI.
 Ice will bring us to the Corpus panel when started.

+ICE also provides a command line interface for possbily time-consuming tasks that do not require human intervention, so that we can run those tasks on a server without keeping a Swing GUI.
+This is discussed at the end of this manual.

 ## Starting Ice

 Unzip the package and run: